-With 57 votes between candidates, race for 5th Legislative District heads to recount
+With 57 votes between candidates, race for Washington’s 5th Legislative District heads to recount

 The state Senate race for the 5th Legislative District seat attracted millions of dollars and nearly 100,000 voters, but more than three weeks after Election Day, just 57 ballots separate the two candidates — and the contest still doesn’t have a winner.

 Incumbent Sen. Mark Mullet has about five dozen votes over Ingrid Anderson in the race to represent East King County, according to results that were certified Tuesday by King County Elections.
-The razor-thin difference triggers an automatic hand recount, which will begin next Tuesday morning at the agency’s headquarters in Renton.
+The razor-thin difference triggers an automatic hand recount, which will begin Tuesday morning at the agency’s headquarters in Renton.

 The race between two Democrats will be the first King County race for a state Senate or House or Representatives seat in eight years to require any sort of recount, and the first in at least 16 years to require a hand recount, according to King County Elections data.